alwxngn/ComboCraft/README.md

 - **OpenGameArt** - For game assets
 - **Flask** - For the backend framework
 - All open-source contributors whose libraries made this possible
+- Cursor AI for speeding up repetitive animation boilerplate and formatting (core game logic and CV pipeline are written by hand)